jkunimune/elastik/README.md

  ![A complete map made of three sections clipped by their boundaries](resources/images/diagram-5.png)

+ And there you have it, a world map on an Elastic Earth projection!

  Inverting the map projections is possible but computationally challenging.
  This is a fundamental limitation of mesh-based projection.
- To help with the process, a table of points at certain x and y coordinates is provided ... that defines the latitude and longitude that project to it (assuming bilinear interpolation).
+ To help with the process, a table is provided that, at certain x and y coordinates, gives the corresponding latitudes and longitudes (assuming bilinear interpolation).
- ...
+ For x and y coordinates that do not fall on the mesh, the given latitude and longitude are the ones whose projection is as close as possible.
+ You can get a pretty good approximation of the inverse-projection by using 2D interpolation on this inverse table, and then removing all points that fall outside of the map area.

+ There are two main caveats.
+ One is that the inverse table cannot completely account for places where two sections of the mesh overlap.
+ A single set of x and y coordinates in one of those regions can be projected from multiple sets of latitude and longitude, but the table only provides one of those sets.
+ In practice those overlap regions are small enough that it doesn't really matter.
+ The other caveat is that interpolation is not exact, so a raster map made using 2D interpolation on the inverse table will not quite line up with a vector map made using the projection as defined above.
+ For an exact inverse-projection, apply an iterative solver like Newton–Raphson, Levenberg–Marquardt, or Nelder–Mead, using 2D interpolation on the inverse table as the initial guess.

 ### File format